grantj-re3/HandyIctDoco/online-privacy/email-privacy-strategies.md

        *if you initiate the first email conversation*, you need to use a special procedure (to obtain/calculate the reverse-alias of the recipient) before you can send the email
+   - If you use an email alias service, you potentially expose your emails to an extra entity/organisation and any data breach of that entity... unless the email is encrypted.

 1. Disposable email services